 Cataract surgery

 A cataract is when the lens becomes cloudy.
 Cataract surgery involves removing this now cloudy lens of the eye.
 The lens of the eye provides about 40% of the eye’s total focusing power.
-In younger people it also adjusts the focus for near and far vision.
-An artificial lens called an Intra-Ocular Lens (IOL) usually replaces the cloudy lens.
-This compensates for the loss of focusing power caused by removal of the cataract.
+In younger people, it also adjusts the focus for near and far vision.
+An artificial Intra-Ocular Lens (IOL) usually replaces the cloudy lens.
+This compensates for the loss of focusing power caused by the removal of the cataract.
 Many different types of IOLs are available including; monofocal IOLs which can give good vision without glasses at one distance, multifocal IOLs which can give a larger range of clear vision without glasses, and toric IOLs which can correct astigmatism.
 The surgeon will choose the correct IOL for each patient’s needs.
 The correct IOL will correct vision and reduce the need for glasses after surgery.

 Common Questions About Laser Eye Surgery and Cataracts